MajorZiploc/tooling_notes/code_challenges/notes.md

 consider if a union of simple queries will solve your problem

 when records of 1 table need to do something with other records of the same table. its a self join or window (frame) functions. not a custom agg function
-  NOTE: add agg fn that is used with group by can work in a window frame function context
+  NOTE: any agg fn that is used with group by can work in a window frame function context
   NOTE: if over() used: window frame functions inherit the order and stuff of the parent query (if it isnt working, then make a cte and it will definitely inherit)

   window functions: